 - Whether the spouses have kids, and if they do, how old they are

 - How quickly the court can review the terms of the divorce, hold hearings, and file any necessary orders

 If a divorce is contested, meaning the spouses cannot agree to the terms of the divorce (or to divorce at all), the parties will need to take additional steps.
 Court hearings and negotiations among the spouses’ lawyers will require extra time.

+If you’re thinking about divorce, we can give you the information you need to make the best decisions moving forward.
+We welcome you to call Petrelli Previtera today to schedule a consultation.
 It may be difficult for some individuals to decide whether divorce is worth the time and effort.
 After all, simply separating into two households may resolve some of the biggest issues in the marriage.
 However, filing a divorce agreement and officially ending a marriage comes with some important protections.
 Property and debts are no longer legally shared.
 Custody and support arrangements are enforceable by law.
 Should your needs, your ex-spouse’s needs, or your children’s needs change in the future, there is always the option to modify a court order.